 I’ve been mesmerized by nature from a young age; tadpoles and pill bugs were some of my first playmates.
 I also took an interest in art during elementary school, encouraged by my father, who paints, draws, and sculpts, and grandmother, a watercolor painter.
 Today, I explore nature through my job as a seasonal park ranger and through my hobby of photography.
-I hold a BA in Spanish, a BS in Outdoor Recreation and Resource Management with a focus in Interpretation, and plan to complete a Masters in Wildlife sometime in the near future.
+I hold a BA in Spanish, a BS in Outdoor Recreation and Resource Management with a focus in Interpretation, and plan to complete a Masters in Park and Public Land Management soon.
 I am also working on teaching myself photography [the only art medium I avoided in my formal education!].
-I feel that learning is a life-long journey and obligation–the never ending story, if you will, and this blog is a reflection of that philosophy.
+I feel that learning is a life-long journey and obligation–the never ending story, if you will, and this blog-eight years and counting, is a reflection of that philosophy.

 I often am asked where I have been stationed.
-While seasonal rangers apply to the parks they want to work at, the conversations are always interesting.
+In truth, seasonal rangers apply to the parks they want to work at, the chances of getting in are slim [so we apply to as many as possible, where we end up is like spinning a roulette wheel!].
 I am amazed at how many people I’ve crossed paths with that had been in the same place at the same time, yet years later and states away we run into each other!
-Below is my ‘travelogue’ of locations I’ve lived and worked as well as a couple wedding pictures: